Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### Development
-- Sociopolitial development as a result of returning flows of people, skills
+- Sociopolitial development as a result of returning flows of people, skills and capital is of great benefit to countries of origin.

-Investment can be seen benefitting an LIDC as a result of remittances.
-Nepal has seen great
+- Long-term development of an origin country can be facilitated by strong diaspora links that help to transfer skills, capital, knowledge and ideas through professional, social and religious networks.
+This has been furthered by the communications revolution.
+- NGO and supranational organisation

 ### Negatives of Migration